elalienx/lendo-ts/README.md

 ⚠️ **Note:** The Product page is **intentionally** missing as it will be rebuilt to improve the add-to-cart feature and refactor the code.

+## Installation

+⚠️ **Note:** This project uses the faster _PNPM_ (note the P) instead of Node Package Manager (NPM withouth P) this allows for faster installations but require one extra step on first time usage.

 ## Planed improvements

 1. Migrated to TypeScript. ✅ DONE